aws-cloudformation/cloudformation-guard/docs/COMPLEX_COMPOSITION.md

 Let’s recall key learnings from the [Guard: Clauses](CLAUSES.md) document.

-1. Structure of a named rule block:
+1. Clauses are the foundational underpinning of Guard rules.
+Clauses are boolean statements which evaluate to a `true` (`PASS`)/ `false` (`FAIL`) and take the following format:

 ```
-rule <rule name> [when <condition>] {
-    Guard_rule_A
-    Guard_rule_B
-    ...
-}
+  <query> <operator> [query|value literal] [custom message]
 ```

-Where Guard rule is an umbrella term for clause, query block, `when` block or named rule block.

-Query blocks and named rule blocks allow for re-usability, improved composition, and reduced verbosity and repetition.
+2. Query blocks and named rule blocks allow for re-usability, improved composition, and reduced verbosity and repetition.
 This document will focus on demonstrating these features in-depth.

 ## Clause evaluation

-Each clause is an independent statement whose result is the evaluation on its entire query result based on the clause's scope.
-This is best explained with an example,
+Each clause is an independent statement in reference to the context in which they are declared.
+Let us look at the examples below to understand this better.

 ### Example 1

 ```
-let s3_buckets = Resources.*[ Type == "AWS::S3::Bucket" ]
+1  let s3_buckets = Resources.*[ Type == "AWS::S3::Bucket" ]
+2

-when %s3_buckets !empty {
+3  when %s3_buckets !empty {
-  %s3_buckets.Properties.AccessControl exists               << Clause 1 >>
+4    %s3_buckets.Properties.AccessControl exists               << Clause 1 >>
-  %s3_buckets.Properties.LoggingConfiguration exists        << Clause 2 >>
+5    %s3_buckets.Properties.LoggingConfiguration exists        << Clause 2 >>
-}
+6  }
 ```

+In the above example,
+1. `Clause 1` and `Clause 2` are independent statements.
+1. `Clause 1` is evaluated on `AccessControl` property of all S3 buckets and the result of `Clause 1` is the cumulative result.
+1. `Clause 2` is evaluated after complete evaluation of `Clause 1`.
+1. `Clause 2` is evaluated on `LoggingConfiguration` property of all S3 buckets and the result of `Clause 2` is the cumulative result.

 The pseudocode for the above example is a follows,